 Working from home as a social distancing measure to slow the spread of coronavirus is an option many people simply don’t have, but it’s easy to forget that privilege when you’ve been stuck inside for nearly a month.
 Are you looking out your window a lot?

-The view from my window, which looks east across Lavaca Street, happens to be almost entirely occupied by the western face of Cambridge Tower — and handily enough, it’s a building I like to look at.
-This 15-story modernist residential tower opened in 1965 as apartments at 1801 Lavaca Street in downtown Austin’s quirky northwest corner, and later converted for condo use in the late 1970s.
-Cambridge Tower is both classy and fun — you’re just dying to say “it has character!”
+The view from my window, which looks east across Lavaca Street, happens to be almost entirely occupied by the western face of Cambridge Tower — and handily enough, it’s a building I like to see.
+This 15-story modernist residential tower opened in 1965 as an apartment community at 1801 Lavaca Street in downtown Austin’s quirky northwest corner, and later converted its units for condo use in the back half of the 1970s.
+Cambridge Tower is classy but fun — you’re dying to say “it has character!”

 These modular blocks have a distinctive open web design of quarter-circle arches that curve three-dimensionally within each block, allowing breezes through.
 Stacked in alternating orientations, the blocks form a larger tessellated pattern of circle and curving diamond shapes on the building that nicely complements the curvilinear lines of the larger-scaled cornice arches.